aieditor-team/AiEditor/docs/index.md

 # Why choose AiEditor

 <div style="margin: 30px 0 40px;color: #999">
-By choosing AiEditor, you will have a rich text editor that is truly your own.
+A rich text editor that is truly its own.
 </div>

 |         | Other editors |  AiEditor                            |